-Our core strategy is to develop, and commercialize innovative small molecule drugs that address significant unmet medical needs related to CNS diseases and disorders.
-We have assembled a management team and a team of scientific, clinical, and regulatory advisors, including recognized experts in the fields of depression and other CNS disorders, with significant industry and regulatory experience to lead and execute the development and commercialization of our CNS product candidate opportunities.
+Our strategy is to develop, and commercialize innovative small molecule drugs that address significant unmet medical needs related to CNS diseases and disorders.
+We have assembled a management team and a team of scientific, clinical, and regulatory advisors, including recognized experts in the fields of depression and other CNS disorders, with significant industry and regulatory experience to lead the development and commercialization of our CNS product candidate opportunities.
 Key elements of our strategy are to:

 Develop and commercialize our lead product candidate, AV-101, for depression, including MDD.
 We are pursuing MDD as our lead indication for AV-101.
-Under our 2015 CRADA with the NIMH, we launched our ongoing NIMH-sponsored AV-101 MDD Phase 2a clinical study in collaboration with Dr. Carlos Zarate of the NIMH.
-This study was initiated in October 2015, and the first patient in the study was dosed in November 2015.
-We are currently preparing to launch our potentially pivotal, multi-center Phase 2b clinical study of AV-101 for the adjunctive treatment of MDD in patients with an inadequate response to standard antidepressants.
-We intend to develop AV-101 internally, through a pivotal Phase 3 clinical study and submission of our New Drug Application (NDA) to the FDA.
+Under our 2015 CRADA with the NIMH, we launched our ongoing NIMH-sponsored AV-101 MDD Phase 2a clinical study in collaboration with Dr. Carlos of the NIMH in October 2015.
+We are currently preparing to launch our multi-center Phase 2b clinical study of AV-101 for the adjunctive treatment of MDD in patients with an inadequate response to standard antidepressants.
+We intend to develop AV-101 internally, through a pivotal Phase 3 clinical study and submission of our New Drug Application (NDA).
 If approved by the FDA, we plan to commercialize AV-101 for this indication in the U.S. either by (A) establishing or contracting for a specialty U.S. sales force focused primarily on psychiatrists and long-term care physicians who are high prescribers of standard antidepressants and atypical antipsychotics or (B) collaborating with a pharmaceutical company with a strong commercial presence in U.S. depression and other CNS markets.
 Outside the U.S., we intend to commercialize AV-101 by establishing a partnering arrangement with one or more pharmaceutical companies with extensive commercial capabilities in multiple non-U.S. depression and other CNS markets.

 - Leverage the commercial potential of AV-101 by expanding to additional CNS-related disorders and diseases.
 We intend to pursue broad clinical development and commercialization of AV-101 across a range of CNS-related indications that are underserved by currently available medicines and represent significant unmet medical needs.
-Based on AV-101 preclinical studies, and by leveraging our successful NIH-funded AV-101 Phase 1a and 1b clinical safety studies, we now have opportunities to expand Phase 2 development of AV-101 beyond MDD to include, among other indications, chronic neuropathic pain, epilepsy, Huntington's disease and Parkinson's disease. - Capitalize on our drug rescue and RM opportunities using our stem cell technology.
-We are using our stem cell technology and proprietary cardiac bioassay system, CardioSafe 3D, to screen and develop proprietary NCEs through drug rescue programs intended to produce proprietary NCEs for our internal drug development pipeline, without incurring many of the substantial costs and risks typically inherent in new drug discovery and nonclinical drug development.
-In order to capitalize on our existing stem cell technology, we are focused on establishing new strategic collaborations, including investigating potential spin-off opportunities.
-As most of our resources are currently focused on the clinical development of AV-101, a strategic collaboration or spin-off would allow us to capitalize on our existing stem cell technology and shift our focus exclusively to developing our CNS pipeline. - Pursue in-licensing and acquisition of other product candidates for treatment of CNS-related disorders.
+Based on AV-101 preclinical studies, and by leveraging our successful NIH-funded AV-101 Phase 1 clinical studies, we now have opportunities to expand Phase 2 development of AV-101 beyond MDD to include, among other indications, chronic neuropathic pain, epilepsy, Huntington's disease and Parkinson's disease. - Grow our internal development pipeline by pursuing drug rescue opportunities using our stem cell technology.
+We are using our stem cell technology and proprietary cardiac bioassay system, CardioSafe 3D, to screen and develop proprietary NCEs through drug rescue programs intended to produce proprietary NCEs for our internal drug development pipeline, without incurring many of the substantial costs and risks typically inherent in new drug discovery and nonclinical drug development. - Pursue in-licensing and acquisition of other product candidates for treatment of CNS-related disorders.
 While our resources are currently focused primarily on clinical development of AV-101 for MDD, we anticipate pursuing additional CNS-related product candidates in the future.
 These may be developed independently or in partnerships.
 We believe that a diversified CNS product candidate portfolio will mitigate risks inherent in drug development and increase the likelihood of our success. - Grow our internal development pipeline through drug rescue using our stem cell technology platform.
 We have developed our cardiac bioassay system, CardioSafe 3D, for drug rescue applications intended to produce proprietary NCEs for our internal drug development pipeline, without incurring many of the substantial costs and risks typically inherent in new drug discovery and nonclinical drug development.